jeralyntrose-glitch/InnerVerse/replit.md

 - **Pinecone**: Cloud-based vector database for storing and querying embeddings.

 ## AI/ML Services
-- **OpenAI API**: Used for text embeddings (text-embedding-ada-002), GPT-3.5-turbo for Q&A, and Whisper API for audio transcription.
+- **OpenAI API**: Used for text embeddings (text-embedding-ada-002), GPT-3.5-turbo for Q&A and text fixes, and Whisper API for audio transcription.

 ## Document Processing
 - **PyPDF2**: For PDF parsing and text extraction.
 - **LangChain**: For text splitting utilities.
 - **yt-dlp**: For downloading audio from YouTube videos.
-- **OpenAI Whisper API**: For transcribing audio.
+- **ReportLab**: For generating formatted PDFs.
-- **ReportLab**: For generating formatted PDFs from transcriptions.
+- **PostgreSQL**: For persistent cost tracking.

 ## Web Framework
 - **FastAPI**: Python web framework.